 - A trip: How long are you going for and what are the things you must see or do when you’re there?

-- A house: Is it an apartment, a townhouse?
-Where is it located, the suburbs or near the city centre?
+- A house: Is it an apartment, a townhouse, a villa?
+Where is it located - in the suburbs or near the city centre?
 How many bedrooms, bathrooms and car spaces does it have?

 - Something else: The same idea applies - write down what your exact goal is, and all the features that are important to you.